sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-`UserAverage`: All the transactions below the average of each user will be discarded.
-Cannot be used in implicit rating scenarios.
+`UserAverage`: Removes all interactions for which the rating is below the corresponding user’s average rating.
+Not applicable in implicit feedback scenarios.

 ```yaml
 filtering: